 Your best bet is to have your bun contained in a rabbit-safe room or part of the house and just check in on them from time to time.

 The harness must fit your rabbit, or your rabbit could escape or can risk injury.
 If it’s too loose, your rabbit can either slip out of it, chew through it, or even get a foot stuck inside.
-If it’s too tight, it will stress your bun out and can prove uncomfortable.
+If it’s too tight, it will stress your pet out and can prove uncomfortable or may even lead to skin issues.
 You should be able to slip one to two of your fingers between the harness and your bunny.

-There are three different kinds of harnesses that are safe for your rabbit to wear.
+There are two different kinds of harnesses that are considered safe for your rabbit to wear.

 The H-harness is one of the most popular harnesses for rabbit owners.
 They fit around your rabbit’s neck and waist, which distributes the pressure along your rabbit’s body instead of just on their neck, like the collar.
 There are buckles at both the neck and waist, which can enable you to tighten or loosen it, depending on your bunny.